 The neck is where your age often shows first.
 And this is why a procedure treating your neck area can have the most drastic rejuvenation effect.
 Many people – women especially – spend a substantial amount of money on recurring skincare, at the hairdresser, and perhaps on Botox or dermal fillers.
 All these are great ways to look and feel great.
 But each of them alone has a relatively minor effect on your appearance.
 Just think if you could pool that money and apply it to the one area where the visible effect is indeed stunning?
 More often than not, this area will be your neck.

 FaceTite isn’t the only method for a non-surgical facelift.
-The Renuvion technology achieves similar skin tightening results for neck and face.
+The Renuvion technology achieves similar contraction results for neck and face.

 FaceTite vs Traditional Facelift